davidpomerenke/freedomizer/README.md

 A tool for redacting sensitive information from PDF documents using AI assistance.

+> ⚠️ **DISCLAIMER**: This software is currently in development and not yet ready for production use.
+Use at your own risk and always verify redactions manually.

 Everything runs completely locally in your browser.

 Older devices can optionally connect to a server to speed things up.